Fred Agnich: Political life

 Agnich served on House Appropriations and Finance and was the chairman of the Environmental Affairs Subcommittee on Wildlife throughout his 18-year career in the legislature.
 His interest in the environment was an outgrowth of the management during the 1960s of his 3,500-acre ranch near Athens in Henderson County east of Dallas.
 He built a 3,000-foot dam to fill a 500-acre lake.
 He turned his ranch into a wildlife refuge for the undertaking of research into habitat conservation.

 In 1979, Agnich endorsed former Democratic Governor John Connally for the 1980 Republican presidential nomination, which instead went to Ronald W. Reagan, the former governor of California who then unseated Jimmy Carter, thus far the last Democrat to have won the electoral votes of Texas.
 Agnich was considered generally conservative.
 In 1975, he criticized higher education in Texas for excessive spending.
 Yet, he was also a member of the "Dirty Thirty" legislators who exposed the Sharpstown banking scandal in Houston and challenged the power of Speaker of the Texas House of Representatives Gus Mutscher of Washington County.
 He did not hesitate to use state power to promote his favorite interests, environmental legislation, and wildlife preservation, specifically the Wildlife Conservation Act of 1983.

 In 1989, Agnich, with his wife Brooksie, retired to their homes in Dallas and Athens, Texas, and on Lake Lenore in Ouray, Colorado.
 He died of a lengthy illness in Dallas at the age of ninety-one, just days before the reelection of U.S. President George W. Bush.
-His widow, Brooksie, died on April 26, 2016 at the age of eighty-three.
+His widow, Brooksie, died on April 26, 2016, at the age of eighty-three.

 Agnich is honored through the Fred J. Agnich Scholarship Fund at the Texas Association of Professional Geoscientists in Austin.

-Tory Agnich of Dallas described her father-in-law, accordingly:

-Fred lived an absolutely full life.
-He was well-loved by people from all sides of the political spectrum.
-He probably had enough excitement, energy, ups and downs, successes and risk-taking for two whole people and two whole lives.